elclavijero/moory/README.md

 You can use this gem to create various kinds of finite machines using a simple specification language.

 Until I can get some tutorial material together, please take a look at the examples directory.
 Therein you'll find a Finite Acceptor, a Decoder (Mealy machine), and something useless but (hopefully) illuminating.
+Reading the spec files might also help.

 ## Installation